Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 - congenital and acquired heart defects

-- minor anomalies in the development of the heart, in particular, mitral valve prolapse
+- minor anomalies of heart development, in particular, mitral valve prolapse

 - pericarditis